Become a Social Worker in Minnesota

 Licensed Social Worker (LSW) in Minnesota

-• Education Requirement: Bachelor of Social Work degree
+• Education Requirement: CSWE-accredited Bachelor of Social Work degree

 Licensed Graduate Social Worker (LGSW) in Minnesota

-• Education Requirement: Master of Social Work degree
+• Education Requirement: CSWE-accredited Master of Social Work degree (or a doctoral degree in social work, as accepted by the Board).

 Licensed Independent Social Worker (LISW) in Minnesota

-• Education Requirement: Master or Doctorate of Social Work degree
+• Education Requirement: CSWE-accredited Master or Doctorate of Social Work degree

 Licensed Independent Clinical Social Worker (LICSW) in Minnesota

-Becoming an LICSW enable you to practice both clinical and non-clinical social work with no supervision required after licensure.
+Becoming an LICSW enables you to practice both clinical and non-clinical social work with independently in Minnesota

-• Education Requirement: Master or Doctorate of Social Work degree
+• Education Requirement: CSWE-accredited Master or Doctorate of Social Work degree

 Social Work Salaries in Minnesota